Coast Guard, DHS.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions about this proposed rulemaking, call or email MST2 Shaun Landante, U.S. Coast Guard Sector Maryland-National Capital Region Waterways Management Division; telephone 410-576-2570, email D05-DG-SectorMD-NCR-MarineEvents@uscg.mil.
+If you have questions on this rule, call or email MST2 Shaun Landante, U.S. Coast Guard Sector Maryland-National Capital Region; telephone 410-576-2570, email D05-DG-SectorMD-NCR-MarineEvents@uscg.mil.

 End Further Info

 Start Supplemental Information

 CFR Code of Federal Regulations

 On February 15, 2021, the TCR Event Management of St. Michaels, MD, notified the Coast Guard that it will be conducting the Maryland Freedom Swim from 7 a.m. to 9:30 a.m. on May 16, 2021.
 The open water swim consists of approximately 200 participants competing on a designated 1.75-mile linear course.
 The course starts at the beach of Bill Burton Fishing Pier State Park at Trappe, MD, proceeds across the Choptank River along and between the fishing piers and the Senator Frederick C. Malkus, Jr. Memorial (US-50) Bridge, and finishes at the beach of the Dorchester County Visitors Center at Cambridge, MD.
 In response, on March 18, 2021, the Coast Guard published a notice of proposed rulemaking (NPRM) titled “Special Local Regulation; Choptank River, Between Trappe and Cambridge, MD” (86 FR 14714).
 There we stated why we issued the NPRM, and invited comments on our proposed regulatory action related to this swim event.
 During the comment period that ended April 19, 2021, we received no comments.